daniel-salmon/flask-docker-nginx/README.md

 ## About <a name="about"></a>

-It was difficult to find a complete Flask tutorial with a _minimal_ working example of running an app using Nginx that actually worked.
+It was difficult to find a complete Flask tutorial with a _minimal working example_ of running an app using Nginx.
 If you have Docker and Docker Compose installed on your machine, cloning this repository and following the (brief) [Usage](#usage) section will provide a working example.